qualiaMachine/deep-learning-intro/instructors/bonus-material.md

 The last years, this has been a very dynamic, rapidly growing area and there are many different ways to do uncertainty evaluation in deep learning.
 Here we want to present a very versatile and easy-to-implement method: **Monte-Carlo Dropout** (original reference: https://arxiv.org/abs/1506.02142).

-The name of the technique referes to a very common regularization technique: **Dropout**.
+The name of the technique refers to a very common regularization technique: **Dropout**.
 So let's first introduce this:

 ## Dropout: make it harder to memorize things